flaviusone/coverage-diff/README.md

   - Formatted as markdown table
 - Fail if coverage decreases on a file (check on percentage) for any of the lines/func/statements/branches.
 Can be configured to only check some criteria.
+- Separate threshold for new files `newFileCoverageThreshold`, defaults to `coverageThreshold` if not passed
 - Written in Typescript.

 ## Usage